CloudEngineHub/AutoVLA/README.md

 ## Getting Started
 ### 1. Dataset Preprocessing
 #### nuPlan Dataset
 You can perform the command to preprocess the nuPlan dataset.
-Please first revise your path and data split in the config.
+Please first revise your path and data split (refer to [here](https://github.com/autonomousvision/navsim/blob/v2.0/docs/splits.md)) in the config.
 The `INCLUDE_COT` setting in the bash determines whether to launch the CoT reasoning annotation.
 ```bash
 bash scripts/run_nuplan_preprocessing.bash
 ```